Tommy Hilfiger and Romeo Hunte reimagine iconic styles in TommyxRomeo Fall 2021 capsule collection

 For example, the classic bonded trench coat is remixed with sailing jacket color-blocking or clashed with a leather biker jacket with a focus on non-gender specific outerwear.

-The Fall 2021 TommyXRomeo capsule will be available from Thursday, August 12, 2021 on Tommy Hilfiger's website tommy.com in the US and Europe, it's exclusive wholesale partner Selfridges, and on RomeoHunte.com.
+The Fall 2021 TommyXRomeo capsule will be available from Thursday, August 12, 2021 on Tommy Hilfiger's website tommy.com in the US and Europe, it's exclusive wholesale partner Selfridges, and on romeeohunte.com.

 “I am passionate about passing that on, mentoring the next generation of design talent.
 I’ve been supportive of and worked with Romeo Hunte for over five years."

-Speaking on Hunte talents he says; "He is one of those truly exceptional newcomers – someone you know is going to make an impact as soon as you see his work.
-I’m really proud of our capsule - it's truly a meeting point of our two worlds.
+Speaking on Romeo Hunte talents he says; "He is one of those truly exceptional newcomers – someone you know is going to make an impact as soon as you see his work.
+I’m really proud of our capsule - it's truly a meeting point of our two worlds."

-Hunte in turn commended Hilfiger; “Tommy has been such a supportive mentor to me over the years.
+Romeo Hunte in turn commended Tommy Hilfiger “Tommy has been such a supportive mentor to me over the years”

 “Reinvention is a fundamental part of my design DNA, so pushing the boundaries of the brand’s archives has been an incredibly creative and meaningful experience.